A class of exponential neighbourhoods for the quadratic travelling salesman problem: Single edge ejection tours on

-where $a_r,b_r\in\ZZ^n_+$ and $X\subseteq \{0,1\}^n$.
-It is clear that the conditions of Theorem~\ref{thm:mittal} are satisfied with $c=2$.
-We have the following corollary. \begin{corollary} There exists an FPTAS for solving (rank-QOP) if the following exact problem can be solved in pseudopolynomial time: Given $K\in \ZZ$, $(c_1,c_2,\ldots,c_n)\in \ZZ^n_+$, does there exist $x\in X$ such that $\sum_{i=1}^n c_ix_i=K$? \end{corollary} Interestingly, QSPP(p,H) admits FPTAS without requiring that $G$ be acyclic.
-Noting that the exact shortest path problem is NP-hard, we relax the problem to the problem of finding a shortest walk that minimizes the QSPP(p,H) objective function.
+Note that the exact shortest path problem is NP-hard.
+We relax the problem to that of finding a shortest walk that minimizes the QSPP(p,H) objective function.
 An optimal solution to the relaxed problem will have the same value as the optimal solution to the original problem since removing all cycles from any $s-t$ walk gives an $s-t$ path.
-Assuming the weights are nonnegative, the exact problem can be solved in $O(nmK)$ time by dynamic programming~\cite{Mittal2013}.
-We now have the following corollaries which result from this discussion and the construction given above. \begin{corollary} QSPP(p,H) and QTSP(p,H)-SEE admit FPTAS when $\vect{a},\vect{b}\in \RR^n_+$. \end{corollary}
+Assuming that the weights are nonnegative, the exact problem can be solved in $O(nmk)$ time by dynamic programming~\cite{Mittal2013}.
+We now have the following corollaries which result from this discussion and the construction given above. \begin{corollary} QSPP(p,H) and QTSP(p,H)-SEE both admit an FPTAS when $\vect{a},\vect{b}\geq \vect{0}$. \end{corollary}

 The instance of QTSP(A) when the family of tours is restricted to $F(SEE)$ is denoted by QTSP(A)-SEE.
 Our reduction of QTSP(p,H)-SEE to QSPP(p,H) discussed above cannot be applied directly to solve QTSP(A)-SEE.
 The reduction, however, can be modified to take into consideration the cost arising from adjacent pairs of edges to get an equivalent instance of adjacent QSPP(p,H) on an acyclic graph.
 Since the adjacent QSPP on an acyclic graph can be solved in polynomial time~\cite{rostami2015quadratic}, QTSP(A)-SEE can be solved in polynomial time.
 We present below a simple $O(n^2)$ algorithm to solve QTSP(A)-SEE directly.